HL7/US-Core/source/pages/_includes/us-core-allergyintolerance-intro.md

     * `AllergyIntolerance.verificationStatus` = "unconfirmed"

-  If a patient has been asked, but has indicated they have no known allergies, this would be represented by a resource with:
+  If a patient has been asked, but has indicated they have no known allergies, this would be represented as:

   * `AllergyIntolerance.code` = "716186003" (No known allergy (situation))